- B.S., Engineering, 1995, Calvin College (Grand Rapids, Michigan)

-Dr. Tim Lieuwen holds the David S. Lewis, Jr. Chair and is the executive director of the Strategic Energy Institute at Georgia Tech.
+Dr. Tim Lieuwen is Regents’ Professor, holder of the David S. Lewis, Jr. Chair, and the executive director of the Strategic Energy Institute at Georgia Tech.
 His interests lie in the areas of clean energy and propulsion systems, energy policy, acoustics, fluid mechanics, and combustion.
-He works closely with industry and government, particularly focusing on fundamental problems that arise out of development of clean combustion systems or utilization of alternative fuels.
-If you are a prospective graduate student and like making fire, making noise, and saving the planet all at the same time, these are all great problems to work on.
+He works closely with industry and government, focusing particularly on fundamental problems that arise out of the development of clean combustion systems or utilization of alternative fuels.
+If you are a prospective graduate student and like making fire, making noise, and saving the planet --all at the same time-- these are all great problems to work on!

 - Ben T. Zinn Combustion Laboratory